 Line of Credit

 Many Canadian banks offer educational lines of credit.
 Credit limits will vary depending upon the student's credit history, other debts (including educational loans) and whether the student has a co-signer.
 Please note, the more the student borrows from other programs, the lower the credit limit will be.

 Private loans through U.S. banks require a credit history and a U.S. co-signer.

 Canadian citizens may qualify for loans through their home province.
-Students should apply through the University of Windsor Financial Aid Office to maximize aid eligibility.
-Applications should be submitted by mid-June.
+Students should apply through the University of Windsor Student Awards & Financial Aid Office to maximize aid eligibility.

-Please note, most provincial loans will not cover the cost of the Detroit Mercy Law tuition.
-Students need to apply for a line of credit or private alternative loans to cover the Detroit Mercy Law tuition.
+For our Dual JD students, please note, most provincial loans will not cover the cost of the Detroit Mercy Law tuition.
+Students need to apply for a line of credit or private alternative loan to cover the Detroit Mercy Law tuition.

 Annually, Windsor Law awards approximately 350 students with scholarships and bursaries between $500 and $17,500.
 Financial need-based bursaries are dependent on a student's eligibility for government student assistance as well as a reliance on government student assistance throughout their undergraduate degree.

 If you are experiencing unexpected or exceptional financial need that is not tuition-related, funding may be available to assist with necessities.
 Emergency bursary funds are limited and are considered on a rolling basis.
 You can apply for emergency bursary funds here.
 Upon submission of this application, you can expect to receive a response via your University of Windsor email within two business days.
 Please reach out to email@example.com for more information.